jerrodmpackard/Weather-Sprint/README.md

 Jerrod Packard
 Weather Sprint

+December 5 - End of day:
+    - Got all current weather fetches working
+    - Started working on 5 day forecast fetches
+    - Scaffolded a bit of HTML

 December 4 - End of day:
     - Created repo
     - Worked on getting geolocation and API calls to return data in console.